hsma-tools/stlitepack/README.md

 - [whitphx](https://github.com/whitphx) for creating the amazing [stlite](https://github.com/whitphx/stlite) framework!

+## Alternatives

+Towards the end of the initial phase of development, I stumbled across a mention of Luke Fullard's [script2stlite](https://github.com/LukeAFullard/script2stlite)

+Check that out if stlitepack doesn't meet your needs (or if you just want to see which approach you prefer!)

+It's got some really nice features like support for embedding more types of files rather than requiring linking out to them on the web, and an approach using a config file instead of a packing function.

 ## Generative AI Use Disclosure

-This package was developed with the assistance of ChatGPT (OpenAI’s GPT-5 model) as a coding and documentation partner.
+This package was developed with the *assistance* of ChatGPT (OpenAI’s GPT-5 model) as a coding and documentation partner.
+Google Gemini Pro 2.5 was also used.
-All code and design decisions were reviewed and finalized by a human, and ChatGPT’s output was used as a foundation rather than a final product.
+All code and design decisions were reviewed and finalized by a human, and any LLM output was used as a foundation rather than a final product.